csu-tropical/csu-tropical/README.md

 # Documentation for the tropical website maintainance
 [link to the website](tropical.colostate.edu)

+* Order: 1.
+Home, 2.
+News, 3.
+Team member, 4.
+Forecasting, 5.
+Publication and 6.
+Research
+* This documentation does not explain every bit of the website and it focuses on the maintenance of the website - adding and removing contents
 * For testing the staging branch: http://taku.atmos.colostate.edu:8080 (you need to use secure.colostate.edu if you are logging in outside of CSU network)

-* Order of webpages in this document: Home, News, Team member, Forecasting, Research and Publication
-* This documentation does not explain every bit of the website and it focuses on the maintenance of the website - adding and removing contents
+* Written by

-#### Research and Publication documented by Ting-Yu Cha 06/02/2020
+     - Research and Publication documented by Ting-Yu Cha 06/02/2020
-#### Home, News, Team member, and Forecasting documented by Chelsea Nam 06/04/2020
+     - Home, News, Team member, and Forecasting documented by Chelsea Nam 06/04/2020

-## Home: index.html
+## 1. Home: index.html
 ### structure of Home page
 * Banner
      - Banner images are stored in /images/banner folder